 We commit ourselves to a discipline of consistent practice and creative experimentation, and we cultivate our willingness to make and learn from our mistakes.

 What we do and how we do it are most meaningful to us, not the eloquence of our written materials, our professed values, or our desired outcomes.
 We don’t know what will bring about a just world.
 We don’t know how we can best serve the restoration of balance and wellness on our planet.
-We commit ourselves, therefore, to disciplined, ongoing practice and experimentation, so we can strengthen our ability to sense and respond to what’s happening in our world, and so we can better understanding where our gifts intersect with the needs of our beautiful, interconnected planet.
+We commit ourselves, therefore, to disciplined, ongoing practice and experimentation, so we can strengthen our ability to sense and respond to what’s happening in our world, and so we can better understand where our gifts intersect with the needs of our beautiful, interconnected planet.
 In this way we hope to be of more meaningful service to life.